sjswuitchik/summerREU2020/week2/week2_outline.md

 5. `samtools markdup` will mark any duplicate alignments in a coordinate sorted file
 - `-r` removes duplicate reads
 - `s` prints out some basic stats
 - `-f` writes the stats to a file

+6. `samtools quickcheck` will do a brief validation of of the input file - the only input here is the file to be checked over

+Check over the output and error logs to see if there are any issues with the files that have been produced (go through this with Sara).
+If the files look good, we can delete the SAM files and any temporary files that may have been produced in this process.

+## Step 3: Merge your BAMs into a single BAM per individual

-Even though we have a single SAM file for each run, we have multiple runs per individual so we'll need to clean it up and combine it all into a single file per individual.
-We're going to do this by u
+Now we have a single, clean BAM file from each of our initial SAM files, but we still have multiple BAMs for each individual and we need to combine these together to create a single BAM for each individual.
+You'll want to create slurm scripts (with #SBATCH and `module load` commands) to do this.

+Khaleb, since you will only have 1-2 BAMs per individual, you can use the `samtools merge` command like this:

+`samtools merge outfile.bam infile1.bam infile2.bam ... infileN.bam`

+Dymon, since you have many more BAMs per individual, we'll need to make a list of BAMs per individual and use that as input for the `samtools merge` command, like this:

+`samtools merge -b infiles.list outfile.bam`